epfl-ada/ada-2024-project-conquistada/README.md

 **3. Comparative study between financially successful and highly rated movies:**
   + Clustering: Establish clusters of movies according to their genre, budget, country of production...
   + Tree based models to determine feature importance for both financial success and high ratings
-  + Supervised ML models to predict both economical and critical successes
-  + Analysis of relevant features amongst highly rated movies and financially successful movies
+  + Analysis of relevant features amongst highly rated movies and financially successful ones
     + Research of a feature combination that can lead to an excellent movie both financially and critically